-The frame is actually really good looking as well.
+The frame is actually really good-looking as well.
 Just the lines, the smooth areas, where they need to be smooth.
-There’s little indentations, that are simply just for aesthetic purposes but don’t take away from the guns functionality.
-Everything about this gun overall is aesthetically.
+There are little indentations, that are simply just for aesthetic purposes but don’t take away from the functionality of the gun.
+Everything about this gun overall is aesthetically pleasing.

 The barrel stays in one place.
-Which is nice, because you don’t have to have a piston for your suppressor, if you go the suppressor route.
+This is nice because you don’t have to have a piston for your suppressor if you go the suppressor route.

-But the ejection port on the side, is directly out to the right.
-So the top of the gun is one continues piece which you don’t see often.
+But the ejection port on the side is directly out to the right.
+So the top of the gun is one continuous piece that you don’t see often.